4d/docs/docs/REST/$directory.md

 :::caution

-Since the password is transmitted in plain text, it is highly necessary to use a secured https connection during the login stage.
+Since the password is transmitted in plain text, it is strongly recommended to use a secured https connection for the login request.

 :::